jsabater/calabruix/content/posts/proxmox/pve/nfs/index.md

 This is to simplify the setup and prevent us from running into issues with disk space management on multiple partitions.
 Both the OS and the data disks will be formatted using `ext4`, which will allow us to extend them later, if needed.

-Therefore, we will be using manual partitioning during the OS installation to:

-* Create a DOS partition table on each disk.
-* Create a single, primary partition on each disk.
+Therefore, we will be using manual partitioning during the OS installation to create a DOS partition table and a primary partition on the OS and swap disks.

+### Using the GUI

 Select the node where you want to install the VM on, then click on the `Create VM` button on the top-right corner of the Proxmox VE WebGUI and follow the assistant.